govdirectory/website/README.md

 [Wikimedia Sverige](https://github.com/Wikimedia-Sverige) is graciously providing us with Matomo analytics.
 [The dashboard](https://matomo.wikimedia.se/index.php?module=CoreHome&idSite=7) has been made publicly accessible.

+### NLnet Foundation

+This project has been made possible with the generous support of the [NLnet Foundation](https://nlnet.nl/) through their NGI Zero Core program.

 ## Contributing

 We are looking for people like you to [contribute](CONTRIBUTING.md) to this project by suggesting improvements and helping develop it.
 Get started by reading our [contributors guide](CONTRIBUTING.md).